manoverboard/AndrewBoardman/index.md

 type: text
 name: timing-pre
 title: Home
-main-title: Andrew Boardman is a designer, artist, writer and evolutionary finalist.
+main-title: Andrew Boardman is a designer, writer and evolutionary finalist.
 main-image: "/uploads/main-image.jpg"
 sub-title: This is his site.
 It only took about fifty-one years to make.
 timing-pre: At this moment, he is